luascriptsROBLOX/Xera-script-host/README.md

 # Cloudbin 🌩️

-Welcome to Cloudbin, a sleek, efficient, and user-friendly platform designed to revolutionize file sharing.
+Welcome to Cloudbin, a sleek, efficient, and user-friendly platform designed to help you with file sharing.
 * Our platform is designed to be easily navigable, simplistic, and sleek, making it a perfect choice for those seeking a fast and hassle-free way to share code.

 ## Features